ThemeZee/poseidon/readme.txt

 == Changelog ==

+= 1.1.4 =
+* improved escaping and sanitizing of widget settings and slider options

 = 1.1.3 =
 * Removed height limitations of header & slider images to avoid distorted images.
 Please make sure to use images with a minimum width of 1920 pixels for the featured image.
 * Changed default size of custom header image